glenkleidon/JSON-ND/README.md

  + **Required** - to indicate that for a valid message, a particular element is required.

 ### Qualifying data elements
-While unambigous typing can be encoded as JSON easily using multiple JSON elements for each piece of data, eg:
+**Other methods for including typing in JSON** often use multiple JSON elements for each piece of data, eg:
 ```
 {"name":{ "type": "string", "data": "Alice"}}
 ```
-this is moderately inefficient, typically more than doubling the message length.
+this is moderately inefficient, typically more than doubling the message length. **JSON-ND does not use this approach**.

 An alternative method is to use a pre-processing section in the message header containing the data types:

 ```
-{"types": {"name": "string"}, "name": "Alice"}
+{"types": {"type": "string"}, "name": "Alice"}
 ```
-which is generally more efficient than the first form, when there are repeating elements.
+which is generally more efficient than the first form, when there are repeating elements.  **JSON-ND does not use this approach either**.

-**JSON-ND Syntax represents the same element as:**
+**JSON-ND Syntax represents the same element much more simply as:**

 ```
 { "name:string" : "Alice" }
 ```
-which is less verbose and, depending on the implementation, have lower memory overhead and parsing advantages over the previous two forms.
+which is less verbose and, depending on the implementation, has lower memory overhead and parsing advantages over the previous two forms.

-JSON-ND syntax does not require elements to be qualified, so the form:
+JSON-ND syntax **does NOT require elements to be qualified**, so the form:

 ```
 { "name":"Alice", "isActive": false, "amount:currency": 32 }
 ```
-is also valid JSON-ND.
-Only the ambiguous "amount" element here needs qualification.
+**is also valid JSON-ND**.
+Only the ambiguous _amount_ element here needs qualification, the others can remain as unmodified JSON.

 ### Qualifying Array Elements
 With JSON arrays, the data-type and array range of contained elements may be encoded in the form:

 ```
-{ "cards:string[0,4]" : [ "car", "bus", "plane", "train" ] }
+{ "transport:string[0,4]" : [ "car", "bus", "plane", "train" ] }
 ```
+where the array is defined with:
+ + a data-type,
+ + an optional lower bound,
+ + and an optional length.

-where the array is defined with a type, lower bound and length.
-There are parsing advantages in this form over standard JSON as the length of array is known in advance.
+ There are parsing advantages in this form over standard JSON as the length of array is known in advance and can be pre-allocated.

 In order to handle JSON Arrays of mixed type, JSON-ND Syntax uses the **_MixedType[]_** reserved data-type, and encodes mixed type JSon Array values by appending the data type to **_JSON value_** as in the example: